Frequently Asked Questions

 We can discuss this when we meet, some clients like to work on an open-ended basis this means they come each week until they feel they wish to stop, others prefer to come for a set 12 or 24 sessions.
 You are free to stop at any point should you wish.

-How do I know if you are the right counsellor for me?
+How do I know if you are the right psychotherapist for me?

 What sort of things do people seek therapy for?